 Intracoelemic transmitter implantation has been shown to have limited adverse effects on fishes and is considered the best method for long-term tracking relative to gastric insertion or external attachment.
 Standardized surgical methods for transmitter implantation for teleost’s are well known in the literature, however, traditional techniques using a scalpel are not possible on more primitive fishes such as Lepisosteids due to the complexity of their armored, ganoid scales.
 This attribute poses a unique challenge for internal implantations.

 A specialized method to breach ganoid scales of Longnose Gar was developed by Midwood et al. (2018).
 This procedure utilizes an electric rotary tool with a cutting blade to breach the ganoid scales and drill bit to pre-drill suture holes.
 To evaluate survival and initial wound healing rate of Shortnose Gar with these specialized methods, we conducted a sham surgery study at the University of Illinois Pond Facility in the summer of 2018.
-We had 100% survival and found that Shortnose Gar recovered from sedation in under 5 minutes and surgical wounds healed in less than 2 weeks.
-Findings from this study will be submitted for peer reviewed publication in 2019.
+Shortnose Gar recovered from sedation in under 5 minutes and surgical wounds healed in approximately 2 weeks.
+Results from this study were published in the North American Journal of Fisheries Management in 2020.

 Study 2: Evaluate habitat use (backwater, side channel, tributary, and main channel) of Shortnose Gar in response to season, discharge, and other abiotic factors in the Lower Illinois River.